huangshuojason/Video-Analysis--DataScience-Group/README.md

 Taste-related	Videos that frame plant-based foods through flavor, texture, sensory experience, cooking, or similarity to meat.	taste test, delicious, flavor, texture, juicy, like meat, recipe, cooking.
 Environmental	Videos that frame plant-based foods through sustainability, climate, emissions, animals, ethics, or environmental impact.	sustainable, climate, carbon, emissions, planet, environment, animal welfare.
 Skeptical / Negative	Videos that frame plant-based foods critically or controversially.	fake meat, artificial, unhealthy, expensive, scam, controversy, backlash.

+D.3 European plant-based foods sales data 2017-2020 (Nielsen Market Track) The dataset consists of Excel (.xlsx) files with data on sales of plant-based food products between 2017 and 2020 in a number of European countries (i.e. Austria, Belgium, Denmark, France, Germany, Italy, the Netherlands, Poland, Romania, Spain and the UK.)
+The data are clearly labelled within each file.
+The key variables (common across datasets) are Value in Euros, Volume in KG/LIT and Volume in Selling Units for a number of meat and dairy substitute food products specific to the retail region.
+The data were originally collected by Nielsen Market Track.

 ## 📂 Folder Structure